A positive mine of worthless information

 Heartbeat, increasing heartbeat

-The rain is pouring on the foreign town, the bullets cannot cut you
+The rain is pouring on the foreign town, the bullets cannot cut you down

 This town ain't big enough for both of us